 Harada came in to the fight on a 1-fight win streak with a 36% KO rate, and was fighting after a gap of 3 months and 5 days.

-Fighting Harada was defending his featherweight titles and, fighting for the featherweight WBC titles against Johnny Famechon and lost via KO in the 14th round, and adds an loss to his record at 55-7.
+Fighting Harada was defending his featherweight titles and, fighting for the featherweight WBC titles against Johnny Famechon and lost via KO in the 14th round, and adds a loss to his record at 55-7.